 She’s got neat underwear in this one. –Nice diapers.
 They’re Huggies, all right.

 Huggies is a brand of disposable diaper made by Kimberly-Clark.
 They were test marketed in 1968 but not sold until 1978.

 This must be the theme song of the Cousteau Society.
 [Imitation.]
 And so we leave the cave of the giant barracuda. –[Imitation.]
-As we end the film, we are reminded of the tiny friends of Mamie Van Doren.
+As we so end the film, we are reminded of our tiny friends of Mamie Van Dorien (sic).
 How’s that? –Great. –Close? –Do Gregory Peck. –That was my Chinese gangster impression.

 Jacques-Yves Cousteau (1910-1997) was a French ocean explorer and the inventor of the Aqua-Lung, which helped him in his extensive underwater expeditions.
 He wrote a number of popular books about the ocean and also wrote and produced films on the same topic.
 In 1973, he founded The Cousteau Society for the Protection of Ocean Life.
 Cousteau’s most famed research vessel was the RV Calypso, which he used from 1950 until 1996, when it was sunk after being hit by a barge near Singapore.
 It was later raised and is still in the process of being restored.

 So that’s what the Tijuana Brass is doing.